-Visiting his workshop and gallery is one our favorite Cuenca activities for new visitors as it's located at one of the city's most popular view points, Turi.
+Visiting his workshop and gallery is one of our favorite Cuenca activities for new visitors as it's located at one of the city's most popular viewpoints, Turi.
 You'll pass the entrance to his workshop (and house) just before you reach the Turi lookout.
 Be sure to be looking on the right.

 Eduardo and his son, Juan Guillermo, are the creative forces behind their authentic line of ceramics and murals.
 However, their popularity has meant they are under pressure from copycat artisans, and increasingly, big business.

 There are plenty of copycat Vega artisans around and you can often find imitations for sale at various markets across major cities.